Diagnosing Spine Conditions

 Getting the right diagnosis for your spine condition is vital for determining the best, most effective treatment.

-The specialists at Abington Health’s Orthopaedic & Spine Institute are highly skilled and experienced in the latest diagnostic approaches and technologies.
+The specialists at the Abington Orthopedic and Spine Institute – Jefferson Health are highly skilled and experienced in the latest diagnostic approaches and technologies.
 They understand the pain and physical limitations you may have from spine problems and evaluate your condition with compassion and care.

 Advanced Diagnostic Technology